netdata/netdata/CONTRIBUTING.md

 Unlike other monitoring solutions, Netdata requires all metrics collected to have some structure attached to them.
 So, Netdata metrics have a name, units, belong to a chart that has a title, a family, a context, belong to an application, etc.

-This structure is what makes netdata different.
+This structure is what makes Netdata different.
 Most other monitoring solution collect bulk metrics in terms of name-value pairs and then expect their users to give meaning to these metrics during visualization.
 This does not work.
 It is neither practical nor reasonable to give to someone 2000 metrics and let him/her visualize them in a meaningful way.

-So, netdata requires all metrics to have a meaning at the time they are collected.
+So, Netdata requires all metrics to have a meaning at the time they are collected.
 We will reject to merge PRs that loosely collect just a "bunch of metrics", but we are very keen to help you fix this.

 #### Automated Testing